-As EDUC7530 is the first supervised professional experience opportunity for preservice teachers, it is expected that during this placement preservice teachers should be involved in "hands on observation"/classroom assistance, with a focus on working towards presenting segments of lessons.
-It is suggested that the 5 single days will be mainly observation and in the 5 day block preservice teachers will continue observations and work towards teaching segments of lessons.
+As EDUC3099 is the first supervised professional experience opportunity for preservice teachers, it is expected that during this placement preservice teachers should be involved in "hands on observation"/classroom assistance and the teaching of small segments in lessons.
+In EDUC3099, "hands on observation"/classroom assistance continues, however, there is also a focus on working towards presenting segments of lessons.

-The total teaching time during the professional experience for both EDUC7535 and EDUC7540 should approximate 50% of a full-time teaching load in the school.
+The total teaching time during the professional experience for both EDUC4615 and EDUC4625 should approximate 50% of a full-time teaching load in the school.
 As schools use so many different arrangements it is difficult to be precise as to the number of periods to be taught daily.
 The supervising teacher may choose to team teach or to allow the preservice teacher to take parts of lessons in the early weeks.
 By the end of the halfway point in the professional experience, the preservice teacher should be teaching approximately 50% of a full teaching load.
 If there are two supervising teachers this load should be spread across the two areas.